 NLTK: A leading Python platform for working with human language data.
 Suitable for tokenization, stemming, and parsing, especially for NLP tasks.

-Here's a basic Python code example using scikit-learn to perform linear regression:
+Here's a basic Python code example using sci-kit-learn to perform linear regression:

 # Import libraries